26 minute read

 )).astype(float)

 Here the decorator defines the translation method as a static method.
 Static methods are like class methods but static methods do not access the class.
+(Notice there is no cls parameter.)
 We can still call static methods directly on the class itself (for example, shift_matrix = Matrix.translation(1, 2, 3)).

 The parameters x, y, and z are the components of the translation vector.
-We simply plug those values into their respective locations within a numpy array representing the translation matrix and return it with all values converted to the float type.
+We simply plug those values into their respective locations within a numpy array and return it with all values converted to the float type.

-Next, add the following methods to the Matrix class that create matrices for rotation around each of the three axes $x$, $y$, and $z$.
+Next, add the following methods to the Matrix class for the rotation matrices around each of the three axes $x$, $y$, and $z$.

 @staticmethod